 Effective professionals provide a balanced curriculum - that is, they plan for a wide range of curriculum or content areas including literacy, numeracy, expressive arts, technology, science, physical education, health, environmental and social studies.
-The Learning and Development Outcomes incorporate these different curriculum areas in an holistic way rather than as separate content areas.
-Children's dramatic or social play typically involves holistic learning that links to all five Learning and Development Outcomes.
+The learning and development Outcomes incorporate these different curriculum areas in a holistic way rather than as separate content areas.
+Children's dramatic or social play typically involves holistic learning that links to all five learning and development Outcomes.
+EFFECTIVE EARLY CHILDHOOD PRACTICES USE INTEGRATED TEACHING AND LEARNING APPROACHES TO SUPPORT SUSTAINED AND SHARED INTERACTIONS WITH CHILDREN.
+(VEYLDF P.14)